Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Discussion and summary

-\paragraph{\it Summary.---} We have studied whether and how an emergent nematicity affects superconductivity in partially flat bands on the isotropic triangular lattice.
-We have shown with the FLEX+DMFT that nematicity does dramatically affect pairing symmetry, where $T_C$ can significantly be enhanced by the lowered point-group symmetry in the electronic structure.
+We have studied whether and how an emergent nematicity affects superconductivity in partially flat bands on the regular triangular lattice.
+We have shown with the FLEX+DMFT that nematicity dramatically affects pairing symmetry, and the $T_C$ is significantly enhanced by the lowered point-group symmetry in the electronic structure.
 This is shown to occur in a non-Fermi liquid regime, which is characterized by blurred Fermi surfaces, momentum-dependent fractional occupations of the band, and a fractional power-law in the self-energy.
-In the presence of nematic orders, the superconducting symmetry changes from an (extended) $d_{x^2-y^2}$-wave to a $s_{x^2+y^2} -d_{x^2-y^2}-d_{xy}$-wave, where the pairing interaction is indeed governed by an interplay between an intricate spin structure unlike in the conventional nesting-dominated situations.
-The partially flat-band model possesses a $T_{\rm c}$ dome whose width vs filling is wider than that in the non-flat band model.
+In the presence of nematic order, the superconducting symmetry changes from an (extended) $d_{x^2-y^2}$-wave to a $s_{x^2+y^2} -d_{x^2-y^2}-d_{xy}$-wave, where unlike the conventional nesting-driven case, the pairing interaction is governed by an intricate spin susceptibility structure.

 Future works should include the elaboration of the way in which the non-Fermi liquid property affects the superconductivity, and exploration of the interplay between Pomeranchuk instability and superconductivity in multi-band/orbital systems with flat regions.